adelmomo/Image-Processing-and-Computer-Vision-Techniques/README.md

 ### Edge Detection

 Dedicated to edge detection methods, this sub-repository includes algorithms for identifying boundaries and contours within images.
 It supports a variety of edge detection techniques, such as Sobel, Canny, and Laplacian, to assist in feature extraction and object recognition tasks.

+### Edge Detection

+This sub-repository is centered around image segmentation techniques, with a focus on dividing an image into meaningful regions or clusters.
+Utilizing methods like K-Means clustering, it enables the separation of different objects or areas within an image based on color, texture, and intensity.
+The tools provided are essential for tasks such as object recognition, scene understanding, and image analysis, making segmentation more accessible and efficient.

 ## Usage